fkrenn12/linux_server_setup/README.md

 👉 Start putty<br>
 👉 Enter IP-Address and port number 22<br>
 👉 Login as **root** or sudo user<br>

-👉 Create and add server administration user and add to sudo<br>
+### Create users with publickey ssh access

-On windows you can use "puttygen" to create publickeys.
+On Windows you can use "puttygen" to create publickeys.
 The best secure option is to generate two separate keys with passphrase.<br>
 * Define temporary variables for keys on host.